 When you have a view like that, with the green mountains and clear blue skies, it’s hard to design a landscape to match its aroma.
 These rustic homeowners did their best with a long gravel walkway, a curved bridge and wooden trellis in the back.

 Architecture can play a key role in upgrading your curb appeal.
-See how you can do the same at Landscape Architecture and Design.
+See how a landscape architect or landscape designer can help you enhance your curb appeal.

 We would never recommend putting in a maze to get to your front door, but it definitely adds a fun charm to your home’s curb appeal.
 This small, greenhouse garden has a stacked stone path and a refinished wood deck overlooking the entire yard.
 Refinishing a deck is easy and is a popular DIY project for the summer.